 What were my favourite books as a child?

-I’m an Enid Blyton girl.
-I loved being whisked away to the fantastical adventures she created.
+Enid Blyton regularly whisked me away to fantastical adventures.
 I adored The Faraway Tree series, The Adventure Series, The Famous Five, The Secret Seven, Malory Towers, and St Clare’s.
 As I grew up in Australia, her references to puffins and war-time rations of tongue sandwiches were as fantastical to me as Moonface was.
 I loved it all.

 I was also a Nancy Drew girl.
 A young, red-headed girl who solved mysteries was exactly the type of friend I wanted, so I had great fun joining her in her escapades.
 I’ve recently re-read a couple of Nancy Drew books and they have definitely dated, but they still gave me immense joy as a child and added to my taste for mystery and adventure.

 I loved the 1980’s picture book by Martin Baynton called Jane and the Dragon.
-The name helped of course – plus it had dragons in it!
 If you’re unfamiliar with the story, it’s the story of Jane who is a maid-in-waiting who wants to be a knight, but is laughed at for her dreams because she’s a girl.
 Eventually she lives her dream anyway, saves the silly little prince and befriends a dragon.
-What’s not to love?!
-It always reminds me to follow my dreams no matter what others think and how scary it might be.
+It’s still on my shelf to remind me to follow my dreams no matter what others think and how scary it might be.

 The final book to add to this list wasn’t part of a series, it wasn’t by a big name author, in fact I can’t even remember the name of the book.
 It was an old battered book in my school’s library that I found when I was around 10 years old.
 It was a British war-time book where two girls were sent to Dorset to live on a farm while London wasn’t safe.
 I just remember a general feel about the girls, their love of the dairy cows on the farm, and how it made me feel like I was drinking a warm drink for my soul.
 It was lovely and I wish I could remember what it was called.